 June 2nd 1010, I approach Belgrade from the sky, over green fields, rain-clouds, grey cityscape and cold air.
 My first impression is - ugh!
 I am greeted by my hostesses and the rest of the crew and immediately flowers start blooming in my mind.
 Life is everywhere, and after a few days I leave with an energy boost and a great lift in spirits.
 I am sad to go but I am sure to return.
 Belgrade is alive!"

-Claesson Koivisto Rune is a Swedish architectural partnership, founded in Stockholm, in 1995, by Mårten Claesson, Eero Koivisto and Ola Rune.
-It started as an architectural firm, but has since become an internationally-acclaimed, multi-disciplinary office with an equal emphasis on both architecture and design.
-Project categories include buildings, hotels, homes, shops, offices, exhibitions, kitchens, sanitary ware, tableware, glassware, furniture, textiles, tiles, lighting, electronics, candy and even a trophy (the Swedish TV-prize Kristallen).
+Claesson Koivisto Rune is a Swedish architectural partnership, founded in 1995 by Mårten Claesson, Eero Koivisto and Ola Rune.
+It started as an architectural firm, but has since become a multi-disciplinary office with an equal emphasis on both architecture and design.
+Ola Rune presented their work at Belgrade Design Week 2010.

-Projects stretch to all major continents of the world.
-As the first Swedish office to have exhibited in the international section at the Venice Architecture Biennale, in 2004, they are also responsible for award-wining projects such as the Tind Prefab house collection for Fiskarhedenvillan, Widlund House on Öland, Örsta Gallery building in Kumla, Sfera Building culture house in Kyoto and Nobis Hotel in Stockholm.
+Claesson Koivisto Rune were the first Swedish architectural office to be invited to exhibit at the international section of the Venice Biennale of architecture in 2004.
+They are also responsible for award-winning projects such as the Tind Prefab House collection for Fiskarhedenvillan, Sfera Building culture house in Kyoto and Nobis Hotel in Stockholm.